 Best travel rewards credit card

 This card’s biggest strengths are in its flexibility and perks: points can be used to cover travel taxes and fees.
-The card includes an annual Priority Pass membership, plus four complimentary passes per year, allowing you VIP airport lounge access in more than 400 cities across the world (valued at USD$200).
+The card includes an annual Mastercard Airport Experiences membership, plus four complimentary passes per year, allowing you VIP airport lounge access in across the world.
 You’re also covered by World Elite travel insurance, which includes up to a combined $2.5 million in travel medical and accident coverage.
-The card’s annual fee is $150, and is waived for the first year for new accounts opened by April 30, 2018.

 Note: Updated to include changes to the BMO Rewards program effective Jan.
 15, 2018.